Declaration of Trust for Shares

 It is best if you put the declaration of trust in place immediately that the shares become subject to a trust.
 If you did not do that, then you should sign it as soon as possible afterwards.

 When you have the declaration of trust in place, there is then no real need for the beneficial owner to ask the nominee to transfer the shares to him (although it gives him to the power to require this at any point).
+As such, this trust deed is a “bare trust”, and not a “discretionary trust” (the latter being a trust where the beneficiary/ies is or are undecided when the declaration of trust is signed, but will come from a group of named people, with the actual beneficiary/ies to be picked in the future.)

 Using our Declaration of Trust for Shares template